Looking for an incredible, easy-to-reach day trip from Rome? This town in Umbria is it! Read on for the best things to

 How to get from Rome to Orvieto

-There are direct trains from Rome to Orvieto almost every hour from the Termini station.
+The good news for anyone planning an Orvieto day trip is that you can hop on a direct train from Rome to Orvieto – there is one departing almost every hour from the Termini station.
 The trains don’t tend to be incredibly busy, so you can easily purchase a ticket from one of the ticket machines at the station.
 Depending on whether you take the regional or intercity train, a one-way ticket will cost between €7 to 15 and will take just under 90 minutes.
 If you aim to take a train at 9 or 10 AM you can easily make it back to Rome by 4 or 5 PM.
+You can check the Rome to Orvieto train schedule here.

 Did you know that not all Italian trains are created equal?
 Click here for 14 things you should know before you go to Italy!